1312inc/Webasyst-X-iOS-Pod/README.md

 ```
 import Webasyst
 ```
-2) In the root of your project, create a configuration file Webasyst.plist, which has the following fields
+2) In the root of your project, create a configuration file ``Webasyst.plist``, which has the following fields (use the demo  app's [Webasyst.plist.example.plist](https://github.com/1312inc/Webasyst-X-iOS/blob/master/Webasyst%20X/Webasyst.plist.example.plist) file as a reference):

 ```
-"clientId": String //  *clientId of your application.
-Example: "72at75391ea785412a24f4568528ed49"*
+"clientId": String //  clientId of your application.
+Example: "72at75391ea785412a24f4568528ed49"
-"host": String //  *host of your server, or the host of the Webasyst central serve.
-Example: "www.webasyst.com"r*
+"host": String //  Webasyst ID auth domain: "www.webasyst.com"
-"scope": String // *the scope required by your application (separated by dot).
-Example: "site.blog.shop"*
+"scope": String // the scope required by your application (separated by dot).
+Example: "site.blog.shop"
 ```

-***You can see an example file in the project repository, the file Webasyst.sample.plist***
+Get your Webasyst ID auth client id here: https://www.webasyst.com/my/waid/apps/

+Webasyst ID API documentation: https://developers.webasyst.com/docs/features/webasyst-id-auth/resources-server-api/

 After creating this file, in the didFinishLaunchingWithOptions method of the AppDelegate file, call the WebasystApp configuration method
 ```